Destiny 2

 Year Four saw the biggest overhaul on the game, as nearly half of the game's content from its first three years, including the original base campaign as well as Curse of Osiris and Warmind, were removed from the game and placed into what Bungie calls the Destiny Content Vault.
-Alongside this change, Year Four began with the fifth expansion, Beyond Light, which introduced the power of Darkness to the players.
-Bungie described this expansion as the beginning of a new era for the franchise, as it would be followed up by The Witch Queen in early 2022 and Lightfall in early 2023.
-There will also be a final chapter, The Final Shape, to follow Lightfall to conclude the first saga of Destiny, called the "Light and Darkness Saga," before the beginning of a new saga.
+Alongside this change, Year Four began with the fifth expansion, Beyond Light (November 2020), which introduced the power of Darkness to the players.
+Bungie described this expansion as the beginning of a new era for the franchise, as it would be followed up by The Witch Queen in February 2022 and Lightfall in February 2023.
+A final chapter for Destiny's first saga, "The Light and Darkness Saga", was released in June 2024 called The Final Shape.
+Alongside this expansion saw a change to the seasonal model as the traditional four seasons were replaced by three large episodes but still utilizing season passes.

+The second saga, "The Fate Saga", began with The Edge of Fate in July 2025, which began Year Eight.
+This again changed the delivery model of content as instead of one major expansion followed by multiple seasons/episodes, each content year now has two mid-sized expansions releasing every five to six months with a major update releasing two to three months after each expansion.
+While the expansions require purchasing, the major updates are free for all players, and these expansions and major updates still utilize the season passes, renamed as reward passes.
+The second expansion of Year Eight will be Renegades in December 2025.
+Expansions planned for Year Nine are Shattered Cycle and The Alchemist in summer and winter 2026, respectively.

 Upon release, Destiny 2 received generally favorable reviews from critics.
 Praise focused on its improvements, particularly with regards to its initial story, as well as its gameplay, visuals, exploration focus, multiplayer, and public occasions.
 Reviews were divided on the recategorization of the weapons, the Leviathan raid, and new modes.
 Destiny 2 was nominated for and won various awards, such as at The Game Awards 2017 and Game Critics Awards.

 Gameplay

 Similar to its predecessor, Destiny 2 is a first-person shooter game that incorporates role-playing and massively multiplayer online game (MMO) elements.
 The original Destiny includes on-the-fly matchmaking that allowed players to communicate only with other players with whom they were "matched" by the game.
-To communicate with other players in the game world, players had to use their respective console's messaging system.
+To communicate with other players in the game world, players had to use their respective console's messaging system, until an in-game text chat was added later on.
 Destiny 2 features a more optimal way of matchmaking called "Guided Games", which allows players to search for clans who may need additional players for raids.
 Like the original, activities in Destiny 2 are divided among player versus environment (PvE) and player versus player (PvP) game types.